sskorol/formant-simulator/README.md

 mv example.env .env && nano .env
 ```

-Ajust `FORMANT_EMAIL` / `FORMANT_PASSWORD` with your Formant credentials.
+Adjust `FORMANT_EMAIL` / `FORMANT_PASSWORD` with your Formant credentials.
 The other fields will be populated automatically.

 ### Running